Buyer's Guide

 • Skirting type, height and whether it is included

-• Hacking and debris disposal - itemised, not bundled
+• Hacking and debris disposal, itemised rather than bundled

 • High-floor surcharge if your unit is above level 15